 This is a bit of a tricky question.
-That’s because security administrators are sort of in a war on two fronts.
+That’s because security administrators are in a war on two fronts.
 Users can do more with their endpoints than ever; every new ability unlocks a new attendant danger.
 On the other front, these dangers are getting more dangerous—hackers are putting more time, effort, and energy into creating advanced malware than ever before.

 In order to understand how endpoint security works, you have to understand how malware works.
 Malware itself is sent as a number of components.
 Usually, there are two parts to start with—the viral payload itself, which is encrypted, and a separate component that extracts the encrypted file.
 When a user downloads or otherwise contracts malware, the extractor will either autorun or trick the user into running it.

 Once extracted, two additional malware components are revealed.
 First, there’s the persistence mechanism, which usually takes over legitimate operating system processes in order to ensure that the malware boots up every time the computer turns on.
 Then, there’s the part which steals user data, encrypts it, and sends it to whoever controls the malware from the other end.

 All of these components have, in theory, a recognizable signature.
 That is to say, an antivirus program should be able to look at an encrypted file—which may take the form of a .txt file full of letters and numbers—and essentially say, “if that file is extracted, it will turn into a copy of CryptXXX.
 Better delete it.”

 In practice, however, traditional endpoint protection misses a huge number of viruses that are tested against it.
 It is straightforward for malware authors to tweak their software until its encrypted file (known as a “hash”) doesn’t resemble anything the software is programmed to recognize.
 Furthermore, hackers can modify their malware much faster than security professionals can update their software to detect the changes.